 Maybe Evangelicals don’t understand that if you do the same things over and over again, you will get the same results.
 There are a few people in our churches that are so committed to Christ that they learn to live by the power of the Spirit of God.
 Everyone else produces either division or lifeless Christianity because they’re carnal.
 You can get them fired up by revivals or camp meetings, but after a while they simply return to producing lifelessness because they’re carnal.

 The problem in Evangelicalism is not in the commitment of our church members, it’s in the message.

 Evangelicals across the board say that “the Bible is our sole rule for faith and practice,” but it’s simply not true.
 All of them, with only the rarest of exceptions, cling to pet doctrines that are not to be questioned, no matter how obviously false they are.

 The book I reviewed, A High View of Scripture?, challenges one of those pet doctrines that is pervasive in Evangelical circles.
 It challenges the role of Scripture, and it even challenges our conception of the canon of Scripture.
 It’s historical, it’s obviously accurate, it’s written by a believer in the inspiration of the Scriptures, and it’s published by a respected Evangelical publisher (BakerAcademic, a branch of Baker Books).
 Nonetheless, almost no one will drop what they’re doing and actually read the book.
-As a matter of fact, I’ll write about it, a very few people will read what I wrote, and almost none of those will pass it on.
-Maybe a couple people will actually go out and purchase and read A High View of Scripture?.

 It’s time to kick over some sacred cows, question the traditions that are failing, and take up ones that work.
 Only the brave and those who care will be able to do it.
-Of course, cowards will be thrown in the lake of fire (Rev. 21:8), so it might be good to take up some courage.
+Of course, cowards will be thrown in the lake of fire (Rev. 21:8), so it might be good to get some courage.